jronallo/microdata_schemaorg_example/source/code4lib.html.md

 authors and consumers can cooperate on how to interpret the meaning.

 This is where the Schema.org vocabulary comes in.
-The search engines (Bing, Google, Yahoo) created Schema.org and have agreed to support and understand it.
-It is unrealistic for them to try to support every vocabulary in use, so this is an attempt to have a shared vocabulary at broad, web scale focusing on popular concepts.
+The search engines (Bing, Google, Yahoo!) created Schema.org and have agreed to support and understand it.
+It is unrealistic for them to try to support every vocabulary in use.
+This is an attempt to have a broad, Web-scale, shared vocabulary focusing on popular concepts.
 It stakes a position as a ["middle" ontology](http://lists.w3.org/Archives/Public/public-vocabs/2011Nov/0006.html) that does not attempt to have the scope of an "ontology of everything" or go into depth in any one area.